Graduate Student Association

 You must completely fill out the Individual request form prior to the deadlines.
 Please bear in mind that the GSA deadlines are always in advance of your conference date.
 Consult the table below for more information:

-What are the restrictions on GSA Conference and Research Grants?
+What are the restrictions on the GSA Conference, Research and Professional Development Grant Application?

 GSA Conference and Research grants can be applied to conference and research-related travel expenses only, which include airfare, transportation, and lodging (Airbnbs are ineligble for reimbursement, per university policy).
 Food-related expenses are ineligible and will not be reimbursed.
 Grants cannot be used as part of remuneration.